Peer review process

 The Associate Editors evaluate each article in order to determine if the topic and content are of interest to the journal.
-Once the article passes the initial review, the Associate Editors select several referees in the Editorial Board based on their expertise in a particular subject area or topic.
+Once the article passes the initial review, the Associate Editors select several referees from the Editorial Board based on their expertise in a particular subject area or topic.

 Second review level

 Each article is reviewed by two or three referees and submitted to a double-blind peer review process where both the authors and the reviewers are kept anonymous.
 Referees are asked to evaluate the manuscript based on the following criteria:

 - Relevance to journal’s aims and scope